OVERVIEW

 What are palliative and hospice care?

 Palliative care is generally received as your disease advances.
-Palliative care helps to maintain independence, dignity, comfort and the alleviation of distress.
+Palliative care helps you to maintain independence, dignity, comfort and the alleviation of distress.
 It offers access to information, as well as support in care decisions that will affect the quality end-of-life care, thereby supporting you and your family/caregiver.

 Hospice care is a special type of palliative care reserved for the final stage of life.
 It provides a holistic approach to end-of-life care with the focus on comfort and dignity.
-It not only supports physical, emotional and spiritual comfort, but also provides you and your family/caregiver with an understanding of what to expect as fears and hopes are discussed on an individual basis.
+It not only supports physical, emotional and spiritual comfort, but also provides you and your family/caregiver with an understanding of what to expect, as fears and hopes are discussed on an individual basis.
 Hospice care can be received in the home, in a special unit of a hospital or in a long-term care facility focusing on comfort care.

 Accessing palliative care services